-subject An XString object containing the subject string, or an XStringViews object. ı min.armlength An integer giving the minimum length of the arms of the palindromes to search for. ı max.looplength An integer giving the maximum length of "the loop" (i.e the sequence separating the 2 arms) of the palindromes to search for.
-Note that by default ($max.looplength=1$), findPalindromes will search for strict palindromes only. ı min.looplength An integer giving the minimum length of "the loop" of the palindromes to search for. ı max.mismatch The maximum number of mismatching letters allowed between the $2\ \mathrm{arms}$ of the palindromes to search for. x An XString object containing a 2-arm palindrome, or an XStringViews object containing a set of 2-arm palindromes.
-Additional arguments to be passed to or from methods.
+subject min.armlength An XString object containing the subject string, or an XStringViews object.
+An integer giving the minimum length of the arms of the palindromes to search for. max.looplength An integer giving the maximum length of "the loop" (i.e the sequence separating the 2 arms) of the palindromes to search for.
+Note that by default $(\max.looplength=1)$, findPalindromes will search for strict palindromes only. min.looplength An integer giving the minimum length of "the loop" of the palindromes to search for. max.mismatch The maximum number of mismatching letters allowed between the $2\ \mathrm{arms}$ of the palindromes to search for. х An XString object containing a 2-arm palindrome, or an XStringViews object containing a set of 2-arm palindromes.